409A Compliance Checklist for 2025: How to Stay Audit-Ready

 Why 409A Compliances Matters?

 Section 409A of the Internal Revenue Code governs nonqualified deferred compensation, including stock options, deferred bonuses, and severance agreements.
 Compliance ensures employees are taxed appropriately on deferred compensation and avoids severe penalties for companies and recipients.
-The 409A valuation, therefore, plays an important role in all aspects of a private company.
-To avoid significant penalties, companies must consider 409A compliance throughout the 409A valuation process.
-Companies that do not maintain compliance with the 409A valuation requirement may be held liable for negligence.
+The 409A valuation, therefore, plays an important role and companies must consider 409A compliance throughout the 409A valuation process.

 409A Compliance is important because of: